What is OFAC?

 In the United States, every industry comes under the purview of different regulations and penalties to ensure that all trade is in compliance with OFAC’s sanctions programs.
 In some industries, it’s possible to gain import and export licensing that, while often costly, can remove some trade barriers that make it more difficult for your international business and investments to thrive.

-When you are involved in international importing and exporting products, complying with OFAC regulations and sanctions is essential to ensure that you will not be charged in the future for unintentionally breaking the law or not gaining the right type of licensing for the industry you are in.
+When you are involved in internationally importing and exporting products, complying with OFAC regulations and sanctions are essential to ensure that you will not be charged in the future for unintentionally breaking the law or not gaining the right type of licensing for the industry you are in.
 But staying ahead of the latest changes in regulatory compliance and sanctions laws can be challenging even for someone in the know, which is why it is crucial to have an attorney to turn to when it comes to questions of compliance law.

 There are a few regulations that apply to importers and exporters specifically under OFAC’s oversight, and these have led to problems in the past including:

-• Importers who have goods or finances blocked may not receive the products they are counting on from an important shipment
+Importers who have goods or finances blocked may not receive the products they are counting on from an important shipment

-• Exporters whose property is blocked and who will be fined due to working with a blocked country or individual from the SDN list
+Exporters whose property is blocked and who will be fined due to working with a blocked country or individual from the SDN list

-• Importers facing charges due to accepting shipments carried on vessels chartered by blocked or sanctioned countries
+Importers facing charges due to accepting shipments carried on vessels chartered by blocked or sanctioned countries

-• Trade restrictions for certain countries, like Cuba and Iran, for importers and exporters
+Trade restrictions for certain countries, like Cuba and Iran, for importers and exporters

-It’s not always obvious, due to the intricate nature of shipping large amounts of products or goods, whether you have indeed broken OFAC’s rules when you are accepting or sending out shipments that may or may not have passed through the hands of a banned regime or a corporation owned by a blocked entity.
+It’s not always obvious, due to the intricate nature of shipping large amounts of products or goods, whether you have indeed broken OFAC’s rules when you are accepting or sending out shipments that may or may may not have passed through the hands of a banned regime or a corporation owned by a blocked entity.
+Doing your research can save you thousands of dollars in fines and legal fees in the long run when it comes to getting the proper approval and licensing for your industry.

 OFAC Enforcement Actions

-For a real-life example, we can look at the most recent OFAC action that happened on October 20th, 2020.
+For a real life example, we can look at the most recent OFAC action that happened on October 20th, 2020.
 The office put forth an enforcement action for Berkshire Hathaway for engaging in prohibited transactions with Iran, forcing the company to pay $4 million to settle with OFAC and disclose its ties to Iran However, because the company self-disclosed the conduct (which was performed through a subsidiary), the penalties were not as large as they may have otherwise been had they refused to cooperate with the OFAC investigation.

 When OFAC comes for your company or investments, contacting legal experts is the first step you should take to ensure that your endeavors will continue long into the future.
 Protecting your assets and businesses will be at the forefront of your mind, but avoiding penalties will also be more possible with the help of expert OFAC attorneys.
+Contact our legal team today to jumpstart your case to the forefront of our client list.

 OFAC SDN List Removal